caminitodelrey/e-commerce-site/README.md

 ## Deployment

 The application was deployed to both Amazon EC2 instance and Heroku.
 The site is currently live on Heroku only and can be found at:

 <a href="https://caminito-ecommerce.herokuapp.com/"><img alt="Powered by Heroku" title="Powered by Heroku" src="https://img.shields.io/badge/-Powered%20by%20Heroku-6567a5?style=for-the-badge&logo=heroku&logoColor=white"/></a>

 ## Contributors
-Hack Reactor RFE2202 | Team: Caminito del Rey

 * [Colin Fitzhenry](https://github.com/cgf5033) - Questions & Answers
 * [Haley Jung](https://github.com/haleyjung) - Related Products and Wishlist Carousels & Header